-CSUF Academic Policy (UPS 300.002) states that:
+CSUF Academic Policy (UPS 300.002) states that

-- the responsibility for ensuring the availability of academic advisement rests with each college dean - every student should declare a major or college of interest as soon as possible after admission to the university; and - all students shall confer with an academic adviser on a regular basis. - all first-time freshmen must receive academic advisement prior to registration for their first semester.
+- the responsibility for ensuring the availability of academic advisement rests with each college dean - in order to ensure that all students receive the opportunities of appropriate advising, every student enrolled at California State University, Fullerton should declare a major as soon as possible after admission to the university.
+In any event, a major shall be declared prior to the completion of 60 semester units of course work. - all students shall confer with an academic adviser on a regular basis. - all first-time freshmen must receive academic advisement prior to registration for their first semester.